zushenyan/eng-note/verbs/modals/README.md

   - Positive (advice)
     - `Children shuold go to school.`
   - Negative (advice)
-    - `children shouldn't go to school.`
+    - `Children shouldn't go to school.`

 Past
 - `had to / didn't have to`